Juniper/contrail-operator/deploy/openshift/tools/contrail-sc-open/README.md

 In order to use it run:
 ```
-./contrail-sc-open -cluster-name <name of your Openshift cluster> -region <AWS region wherhe cluster is located>
+./contrail-sc-open -cluster-name <name of your Openshift cluster> -region <AWS region where cluster is located>
 ```

 Tool will log all security groups found and status whether it successfuly added new rules for Contrail ports.